VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 ___

 + **<ins>Brightened Fire</ins>:**
 Four players will be marked by a number.
-Afterward, *Phoenix* will shoot a fire orb, dealing <span class="magic">magical damage</span> and killing any *Darkened Fire* hit.
+Afterward, *Phoenix* will shoot a fire orb following the numbers order, dealing <span class="magic">magical damage</span> and killing any *Darkened Fire* hit.

 ___